beartell/mbase/docs/source/inference/info-reference/message-preparation.rst

 .. tip::

     You can observe the chat template of the model by reading the :code:`tokenizer.chat_template` key in gguf file.
-To understand how to read values from gguf file, refer to:
+To understand how to read values from gguf file, see: :doc:`gguf-files`

 --------------------
 About Chat Templates